btothez/H-Index/README.md

 # Introduction

-This is a simple app, built on the tornado framework which can access an ElasticSearch.
+This is a simple app, built on the tornado framework which can access an ElasticSearch instance.
 Over a collection of documents, the app returns the authors in order of their H-Index.

 When accessed in the following way: